shaynewx/GDWG/README.md

 [[nodiscard]] auto connections(N const& src) -> std::vector<N>;
 ```

-13. *Returns*: A sequence of nodes (found from any immediate outgoing edge) connected to `src`, sorted in ascending order, with respect to the connected nodes.
+13. *Returns*: A sequence of nodes (found from any immediate outgoing edge) connected to `src`, sorted in lexicographic ascending order, with respect to the connected nodes.

 14. *Complexity*: *O*(log *n* + *e*), where *e* is the number of outgoing edges associated with `src`.